AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2022-11-26-font-face-faux-pas/index.md

 }
 ```

 In other words, you can't trust the font family name since it could point to a different file under the hood.
-However, that was clearly not the case here—if it were, then this issue would've been reproducible on *all* devices, not just mine.
+However, that wasn't the case here—if it were, then this issue would've been reproducible on *all* devices, not just mine.

 Ignoring this property and scrolling all the way down, I found that the page was actually rendering an entirely different font file: